Colonoscopy Procedure Description

 What to Expect after a Colonoscopy

 When you awaken in the recovery area, the physician will explain their impressions of the examination and their recommendations.
-If biopsies were taken, it may take up to ten days to receive laboratory results, and additional recommendations may be made based on the results.
+If biopsies were taken, it may take up to fourteen days to receive laboratory results, and additional recommendations may be made based on the results.

 Plan to avoid driving, decision-making or activities that require balance or judgment for four hours following your procedure.
 After that, you may resume normal activities.